 “Today, most organizations invest substantial resources and have a system-level approach to improve safety on every work unit.
 Very few devote equal attention to address the system-level factors that drive burnout in the physicians and nurses working in that unit,” said Dr. Shanafelt.
 “We need a comprehensive and systems-based approach to address the epidemic of burnout among health care providers if we are truly going to create the high-quality health care system we aspire to.”

 This is why the California Medical Association (CMA) has made physician wellness and the prevention of burnout a core priority.
 CMA has collaborated with Dr. Shanafelt and his colleague at the Stanford WellMD Center Mickey Trockel, M.D., Ph.D., to launch Well Physician California, the most comprehensive effort in the country to increase physician wellness as a vehicle to improve the quality of care they provide patients.

 “This project aims to promote wellness for all physicians, deliver specific interventions to those most at risk for burnout, and provide timely interventions to those already in distress,” said Dr. Trockel.
 “Along with broad focus on promoting well-being, this tiered approach also sets the ambitious goal of preventing physician suicide in California.”

-For more information on CMA’s Physician Wellness Services Program, contact Kathleen Creason via email or (916) 551-2031.
+For more information about Well Physician California, contact Kathleen Creason via email or (916) 551-2031.